Are you looking for things to do in Hervey Bay?

 1. Spend A Day At The Beach

-I’ll start with the obvious choice – spend a day at the beach.
+I’ll start with the obvious choice for things to do in Hervey Bay for free – spend a day at the beach.

 2. Take A Walk Through The Botanic Gardens